-As per the Australian Communication and Media Authority (ACMA) mandatory regulations that are enforceable by law.
+As per the Australian Communication and Media Authority (ACMA), mandatory regulations are enforceable by law.
 Which include very large fines for each sale of a product.
-It is essential that suppliers understand the requirements, as per any electronic device (medium and high risk) which any Radio controlled device will be, they must meet all of the Regulatory Compliance Mark (RCM) requirements.
+It is essential that suppliers understand the requirements.
+Any electronic device such as a Radio-controlled model will be a medium or high-risk product.
+They must meet all the Regulatory Compliance Mark (RCM) requirements.
 Any wireless radio product such as a radio-controlled model will be subject to the mandated RCM requirements.
 These can include the following Australian certification for radio-controlled models:

-Electromagnetic Compatibility (EMC) testing to ensure that the non-intentional electronics and electrical systems meet the relevant approved Australian EMC standard.
+To ensure that the non-intentional electronics and electrical systems meet the relevant approved Australian EMC standard.
 Such EMC standards may include AS/NZS CISPR 14.1.

-Radio-communications testing to ensure that the intentional wireless radio systems meet the relevant approved Australian Radio-communications standard.
+To ensure that the intentional wireless radio systems meet the relevant approved Australian Radio-communications standard.
 Such Radio-communications standards may include AS/NZS 4268.

-EME/EMR testing or determination to ensure that the product meets relevant approved Australian EME/EMR standard.
+A determination to ensure that the product meets relevant approved Australian EME/EMR standard.
 Such requirements may include the ARPANSA Radiation Protection Standard – Radiation Protection Series Publication No. 3

-Electrical safety testing to ensure that the AC/DC plug pack or battery charger complies with the relevant approved Australian Electrical safety standard.
+To ensure that the AC/DC plug pack or battery charger complies with the relevant approved Australian Electrical safety standard.